TKrysiaki/lab-soc-linux/31-soc-web-shell-rce-detection-investigation-response/README.md

 - Ability to execute arbitrary commands
 - Access to sensitive system files

-→ Indicates full compromise of web application context.
+→ Indicates compromise of the web application context.

 ---